pycontw/pycon.tw/document/deploy_local_env_dev.md

     yarn install --dev

-### Set up Local Environment Variables and Database
+### Set up Local Environment Variables for Database

 Settings are stored in environment variables via [django-environ](http://django-environ.readthedocs.org/en/latest/).
 The quickest way to start is to copy `local.sample.env` into `local.env`:

     cp src/pycontw2016/settings/local.sample.env src/pycontw2016/settings/local.env

+Default is sqlite3, you can change to connect `postgres`.
+Copy `local.sample.env` and change its parameters to your personal setting.
 Then edit the `SECRET_KEY` line in `local.env`, replacing `{{ secret_key }}` into any [Django Secret Key](http://www.miniwebtool.com/django-secret-key-generator/) value.
 An example:

     SECRET_KEY=twvg)o_=u&@6^*cbi9nfswwh=(&hd$bhxh9iq&h-kn-pff0&&3